-Answer: KNOWING HOW TO GET

-25 It took me some time to understand fully what happened.

-understood what had happened.

-26 There's no point arguing about t this small detail, in my opinion.
+0 I didn't know the way there, so I got lost.
+GET there, I got lost.
+Not Answer: KNOWING HOW TO GET 25 It took me some time to understand fully what happened.
+WHILE understood what had happened.
+It was 26 There's no point arguing about this small detail, in my opinion.
 WORTH This small detail , in my opinion.
-27 If your order is delayed, we w DELAY Should rill contact you to your order, we will contact you.
-28 The two situations are completed COMMON The two situations don't 29 I was amazed because there w WENT To wr vere no problems throughout the holiday ong throughout the holiday.
-30 I have no intention of doing a DREAM · I other r kind of job.
+27 If your order is delayed, we will contact you.
+DELAY to your order, we will contact you.
+Should 28 The two situations are completely different.
+COMMON The two situations don't each other.
+29 I was amazed because there were no problems throughout the holiday.
+WENT To wrong throughout the holiday.
+30 I have no intention of doing another kind of job.
+DREAM I other kind of job.